Monterey Bay DUI and Criminal Defense Firm

 6. It may be worth fighting the case!

 Depending upon the facts of your case, you may have a better chance of not being convicted of a DUI than you initially thought.
 If your blood alcohol content was relatively low, you stand a good chance of not being convicted of a DUI.
-If your blood alcohol level is a lot higher that .08%, you will need a good lawyer to go to bat for you.
+If your blood alcohol level is a lot higher than .08%, you will need a good lawyer to go to bat for you.

 • What is a "wet/reckless"?

-Dismissal of all DUI charges is routine when you plea bargain to a lesser charge, such as alcohol related reckless driving, also known as a "wet reckless."
-A "wet reckless" conviction may be as bad as a DUI conviction, since it counts as a prior conviction if you are arrested again later.
+Dismissal of all DUI charges is routine when you plea bargain to a lesser charge, such as alcohol-related reckless driving, also known as a "wet reckless."
+A "wet reckless" conviction may be as bad as a DUI conviction since it counts as a prior conviction if you are arrested again later.
 However, it could be a good deal for you depending upon the facts of the case.

 7. Hiring a good lawyer is always to your advantage!

 Remember the district attorney is a lawyer.
 Having a lawyer on your side, who is looking out for you, is the safest way to make sure you are treated fairly throughout the entire process.
 Be careful.
-There are many slick sales people who will take your hard earned money and then plead you guilty to the DUI charge.
+There are many slick salespeople who will take your hard earned money and then plead you guilty to the DUI charge.
 You need an experienced lawyer who will fight for you.

 Ask the lawyer if he or she has the manual for the new breath machine and has received training on the machine.
 If he or she does not have a manual, find another lawyer FAST.
 This is someone who does not keep up with DUI science.